How do I check my coding notice?

 Here are some examples to help put numbers to the situations outlined above.
 Please note that for the sake of simplicity, many of these examples ignore NIC, which may also be payable.

-Jake works for the local leisure centre in Wales.
+Jake is a Welsh taxpayer and works for the local leisure centre in Wales.
 He starts to receive a second salary from a new job he takes on, working a few evenings in a cafe.
-Code BR is to be operated on the new job.
+Code CBR is to be operated on the new job.

 Each monthly payment of £200 he receives at the cafe is taxed at the basic rate of 20%, so after tax of £40, Jake actually gets £160 in his hand.